-One of the most complex aspects of divorce is the division of assets, particularly when it comes to protecting your inheritance.
+One of the most complex aspects of divorce is the division of assets, particularly when it comes to protecting your inherited money in divorce.
 Inheritance, often steeped in sentimental value and of significant financial worth, is a treasure worth guarding.
 The way forward is paved with knowledge, strategic planning, and the right professional guidance.

 Understanding the Nuances of Marital Property

-The division of property in a divorce typically starts by identifying the marital estate, which includes categorizing assets as marital and separate property.
+The division of property in a divorce typically starts by identifying the marital estate, which includes determining what is considered separate property and what's considered marital property.
 Generally, marital property includes all assets acquired during the marriage, whereas separate property refers to assets owned before the marriage, individual gifts, and inheritances.

 - Don't Commingle with Marital Property: Keeping your inheritance isolated from shared marital assets is crucial.
-Store physical assets separately and deposit funds in an account under your name only.
-Detailed documentation of this separation can provide significant proof in maintaining its status as separate property.
+Store physical assets separately and deposit funds in an account under your name only, not in a joint account.
+Detailed documentation of this separation can provide significant proof of maintaining its status as separate property.

 - Pre- and Post-nuptial Agreements: A substantial inheritance warrants consideration of prenuptial or postnuptial agreements.
-These agreements can specify your inheritance to remain your separate property, irrespective of any future circumstances.
+These agreements can specify your inheritance to be considered separate property, irrespective of any future circumstances.
 The laws around pre and post-nuptial agreements vary by state, so be sure to consult with an attorney who specializes in this area of law in your local geography.

 - Don't Use Your Inheritance for Marital Expenses: Be wary of spending your inheritance on marital expenses, like settling joint debts or financing a joint property, as it could convert your inheritance into marital property, opening it up for division.